How to Protect Your Mailbox from the Snowplow

 This joint connects your box to the pole so that, if hit, it will absorb the impact and swing the box 360 degrees around, minimizing damage.

 Solutions such as the SwingClear install in minutes, and works similarly to the above swing, but without the full rotation.

 - Snow Deflector

 Snow deflectors, such as Mailbox Buddy, are easily stored in the spring and erected each fall.
-Anchoring in the ground with a 5-foot T-post and U-straps, simply slide the lightweight, weather-resistant shield into place from protection from snow – and plows.
+Anchoring in the ground with a 5-foot T-post and U-straps, simply slide the lightweight, weather-resistant shield into place for protection from snow – and plows.

 - Postal Wedge

-Installed easily with a post hole digger and a tamper, the structural steel design of the Postal Wedge offers protection against snow plows, weather, vandalism, and more.
+Installed easily with a post-hole digger and a tamper, the structural steel design of the Postal Wedge offers protection against snow plows, weather, vandalism, and more.